 Please use this identifier to cite or link to this item:

-dos Santos, JG
+dos Santos, J. G.

 |Abstract:||Fluoxetine, a selective serotonin reuptake inhibitor, has been found recently to possess anti-inflammatory properties.
 The present study investigates the effects of fluoxetine on inflammatory tissue destruction in a rat model of ligature-induced periodontal disease.
 Thirty male Wistar rats were randomly assigned into three groups (n = 10 animals per group): 1) control rats (without ligature); 2) rats with ligature + placebo (saline; oral gavage); and 3) rats with ligature + fluoxetine (20 mg/kg/day in saline; oral gavage).
 Histologic analyses were performed on the furcation region and mesial aspect of mandibular first molars of rats sacrificed at 15 days after ligature-induced periodontal disease.
 Reverse transcription-polymerase chain reaction and zymography were performed to analyze the mRNA expression of interleukin (IL)-1 beta, cyclooxygenase (COX)-2, matrix metalloproteinase (MMP)-9 and inducible nitric oxide synthase and the MMP-9 activity, respectively, in gingival tissues samples.
 Compared to the ligature + placebo group, alveolar bone loss was reduced in the fluoxetine group (P <0.05), and the amount of collagen fibers in the gingival tissue was maintained.
 Moreover, in gingival tissue sampled 3 days after ligature attachment, fluoxetine administration reduced IL-1 beta and COX-2 mRNA expression.
 Fluoxetine downregulated MMP-9 activity, without affecting MMP-9 mRNA expression induced by ligature, compared to the ligature + placebo group (P <0.05).
 These data suggest that fluoxetine suppressed proinflammatory responses, as well as proteolytic enzyme activity, induced by ligature.
-Conclusion: In the present study, fluoxetine suppresses the inflammatory response and protects against periodontal bone resorption and destruction of collagen fibers, suggesting that fluoxetine can constitute a promising therapeutic approach for periodontal diseases.
-J Periodontol 2012;83:664-671.|
+In the present study, fluoxetine suppresses the inflammatory response and protects against periodontal bone resorption and destruction of collagen fibers, suggesting that fluoxetine can constitute a promising therapeutic approach for periodontal diseases|

-|Appears in Collections:||Unicamp - Artigos e Outros Documentos|
+|Appears in Collections:||FOP - Artigos e Outros Documentos|

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.